-All of your graded work is expected to be entirely your own work.
-Anything to the contrary is a violation of the university's comprehensive policy on Academic Honesty (cheating and plagiarism).
+All of your graded work is expected to be entirely your own work, this means reading questions and Sage exercises.
+Anything to the contrary is a violation of the university's comprehensive policy on Academic Integrity (cheating and plagiarism).
 Discovered incidents will be handled strictly, in accordance with this policy.
 Penalties can include failing the course and range up to being expelled from the university.
-(Academic Integrity section)